WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 *	Export the completed audio to another application on your tablet as a zip file

-*	Upload a project to the Citrix ShareFile Server
+*	Upload a project to the Box Server

 Opening the Information window
 ------------------------------